Traditional Irish Guinness brown bread made with hearty whole grains and delicious Guinness stout. Ready in under 1 hour!

 Notes

-For a vegan version use oil instead of butter and plant milk mixed with vinegar for the buttermilk.
+- For a vegan version, use oil instead of butter and plant milk mixed with 2 teaspoons of vinegar for the buttermilk.

 I haven’t tried this version of brown bread, yet, but it already looks better than the other two that I made last week.
 They were both awful.
 I had such good brown bread when I visited Ireland and hope to find the best recipe here.
 Can you give me the equivalent measurements, that you use, in cups for the flour and oats?
 I don't want to end up with a tough loaf again.
 Thank you!